Helps improve walking in patients with multiple sclerosis. This medicine is a potassium channel blocker.

 Warnings While Using This Medicine

-- Urinary tract infections may occur while using this medicine.
-Check with your doctor right away if you have the following symptoms while using this medicine: bladder pain; bloody or cloudy urine; difficult, burning, or painful urination; frequent urge to urinate; or lower back or side pain.
+- This medicine may cause a urinary tract infection.
+Check with your doctor right away if you have pain when you urinate, bloody or cloudy urine, trouble urinating, frequent urge to urinate, or lower back or side pain.

 Possible Side Effects While Using This Medicine